 A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a particular number of points for you for a certain period during your application process.
 This saves you from working through your whole application process and discovering at the end that the interest rate has gotten higher.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in choosing this option, will most likely have a higher rate than you would have with a shorter rate lock span of time
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans generally costing more.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter span of time

 Do you have a question regarding a mortgage program?